Less-Than-Frequently Asked Questions:

 Well, and when I say "strong female characters" what I really mean is that the female characters are as interesting and flawed as my dudes.
 No one in my comic is very heroic (short of Princess, really) -- they're all collections of flaws and neuroses.
 As long as they all get equal screen time and each have their own strong presence in the comic, I'm happy.

 That said, though, I do take extra care with the ladies.
-I pay attention to the Bechdel test and, when possible, I try to ensure the comic features strips that can pass that test (namely: two names female characters who have a conversation not about a dude).
+I pay attention to the Bechdel test and, when possible, I try to ensure the comic features strips that can pass that test (namely: two named female characters who have a conversation not about a dude).
 When possible I give the girls their due screen time to let them shine.

 On the subject of feminism, though, I do think equality is important.
 I'm a white male living in a society dominated by white men.
 I already have a leg up on most other people so why not give other people a chance to shine?
 I certainly don't need the help.
 When I see things like GamerGate, or all the guys railing about "Men's Rights" I do get angry -- we already have all the rights, guys.
 No one is stomping on our abilities to be dudes.
 Just relax and let everyone else get where we're at.
 Seems simple to me.